AndrewGYork/tumbling_is_general/README.md

 Permanent version (cite as): <a href="https://doi.org/10.5281/zenodo.10028432"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10028432.svg" alt="DOI"></a>

 A scientific publication that describes new approaches to measuring protein-protein interactions via molecular tumbling.
-We explore these 'case studies' primarily with simulation but also include experimental validation for one case.
+We explore four case studies, primarily with simulation but also include experimental validation for one case.
 This repository hosts everything you need to reproduce our results.
-Read the publication here: TODO LINK
+Read the publication here: https://andrewgyork.github.io/tumbling_is_general

 This repository is intended to hold a (mostly) self-contained scientific publication.
 It contains:

 * HTML, javascript, CSS, and small images (`index.html`, `appendix.html`, and the `javascript`, `stylesheets`, `figures` and `images` directories)
 * A (limited) PDF version of the publication; note that this does not include animated/interactive figures.
 * Code which produces figures (in the `figures` directory).
 You can run and modify this code to verify and explore our results.
-See `figure_generation/README.txt` for instructions how to run the figure generation code.
+See `figures/README.txt` for instructions how to run the figure generation code.

 Some files aren't suitable for version control, (e.g. raw data, minimally pre-processed data, etc).
 These are stored in a dedicated repository.
 * Source data: https://doi.org/10.5281/zenodo.10028240